 Jump on any excuse you can find to discount your parts and accessories.
-Holidays, seasons, and random flash-sales are all free game.
+Holidays, seasons, and random flash sales are all open season.

 What type of coupon is best?
 That depends.

 Free or discounted shipping is always a great go-to option.
-Another choice is to offer a straight discount, like 10% off or $10 off an order of $50 or more.
+Another choice is to offer a straight discount, like 10% off or $10 off any order of $50 or more.

 Here are ways to promote:

-Online parts shoppers are savvy enough to know how to find the best price.
+Online parts shoppers are savvy enough to find the best price.
 They’re willing to wait for it, too!

-According to UPS’s “What’s Driving the Automotive Parts Online Shopper” study, 83% of customers compare prices before making a purchase.
+According to UPS’s “What’s Driving the Automotive Parts Online Shopper” study, 83% of customers compare prices before purchasing.
 Price matters.
-They’re also savvy enough to compare different online prices with only a few clicks of their mouse, so you need to have competitive pricing.
+They’re also savvy enough to compare online prices with only a few clicks of their mouse, so you need to have competitive pricing.

 They’re shopping online for price and convenience, not necessarily speed.
-Rather than drive to their local dealership to buy right away, these customers are willing to wait a week or more for their purchase to arrive.
-(And they’re willing to wait even longer if it means free shipping!)
+Rather than drive to their local dealership to buy immediately, these customers are willing to wait a week or more for their purchase.
+Plus, they’ll wait even longer if it means free shipping!

 Website design is usually out of your hands as a Parts Manager, so make sure your parts eCommerce solution can offer all the following: